ziplantil/w65c02s.h/docs/defines.md

 # Compile-time flags (defines)

-## W65C02SCE_ACCURATE
+## W65C02SCE_COARSE
-* **Default**: 1 (enabled)
+* **Default**: 0 (disabled)

-If enabled, w65c02sce always runs exactly as many cycles as requested.
+If disabled, w65c02sce always runs exactly as many cycles as requested.

-If disabled, w65c02sce may run more or fewer cycles than requested, which will be reflected in the return value from `w65c02s_run_cycles`.
-Disabling `W65C02SCE_ACCURATE` may improve performance.
+If enabled, w65c02sce may run more or fewer cycles than requested, which will be reflected in the return value from `w65c02s_run_cycles`.
+To be specific, the emulator will only run instructions as atomic units and will never stop in the middle of an instruction.

+Enabling coarse simulation effectively prevents cycle single-stepping and causes small deviations in the return value.
+For example, trying to run 300,000 cycles with `w65c02s_run_cycles` may actually end up running 300,002 cycles, but this is reflected in its return value.

+By compromising on emulation resolution, coarse mode considerably increases emulation performance (perhaps by as much as 30%, depending on the target system and used compiler optimizations).

+## W65C02S2CE_COARSE_CYCLE_COUNTER
+* **Default**: 0 (disabled)

+If set to 0, `w65c02s_get_cycle_count` will return the correct value of cycles even when the CPU is currently executing code (so that its value is valid when used from callbacks).

+If set to 1, the value returned by `w65c02s_get_cycle_count` will only be updated after a `w65c02s_run_cycles` or `w65c02s_run_instructions` call.
+This improves performance.

 ## W65C02SCE_LINK
 * **Default**: 0 (disabled)